I was asked this question today.

 - the end consumer

 All will have an equal view about the translation, but some views are more equal than others.
-There are tools to help you to manage this such as stakeholder impact Vs influence 2x2s that help you to highlight the areas where your systems will need to be aligned first.
+There are tools to help you to manage this such as stakeholder impact Vs influence 2x2s and PESTLE Analysis that help you to highlight the areas where your systems will need to be aligned first.
 This image (I didn’t invent the model but I use it and present about it) gives you a very quick view into how to manage the stakeholders as they fall into each box, it is obviously pointless spending a lot of time on someone who has very little power or influence over the project.

 Where does Machine Translation fit into the Process?

 We use machine translation.
 A little at the moment but we’ve invested a lot of $$$ into it this year and will be using it a lot more in 2014.
 But (as stakeholders are) machine translation systems aren’t equal.
 We use a bespoke system built on Statistical Machine Translation which in turn is built on specific glossaries, translation memories and past work we have completed for each client in each language pair.
 This is then translated, post edited and outputted to the artwork stage (or whatever is next in the process).
-Further reliance on leveraged technology puts an even greater importance in Quality Management, i.e. if the investment in terminology has been ignored (or taken verbatim without a terminologist’s check) then the problems our competitor had putting translation errors on food packing will only get worse.
+Further reliance on leveraged technology puts even greater importance in Quality Management, i.e. if the investment in terminology has been ignored (or taken verbatim without a terminologist’s check) then the problems our competitor had putting translation errors on food packing will only get worse.

 Yeah but, Can I use it?